slowernews/wisdom-tldr/README.md

 > *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*

-> *'The directions to get you anywhere include a few turns.<br>
+> *'The directions to get you anywhere include a few turns:<br>
-Sometimes, you need to say YES to everything and be open to growth; <br>
-Other times, you need to say NO to everything and focus. <br>
+Sometimes, you need to say YES to everything and be open to growth; Other times, you need to say NO to everything and focus. <br>
 It's scary to make those direction choices, but that's how I know I'm on to something.
 Fear is a great road sign.' -- Derek Sivers (adapted)*

 CHALLENGE: